 - Set out a plate of flour.

-- Place about 1 cup of cornmeal or breadcrumbs or a mix of the two on a plate and season with salt and pepper.
+- Place cornmeal, or breadcrumbs, or a mix of the two on a plate and season with salt and pepper.

-- Cut 4 large green tomatoes into thick slices and dredge each one in the flour to coat, then into the egg and milk mixture and then the crumbs or cornmeal until each slice is fully coated..
+- Cut large green tomatoes into thick slices and dredge each one in the flour to coat, then into the egg and milk mixture and then the crumbs or cornmeal until each slice is fully coated.

 - Fry in a heavy pan coated with cooking oil until they are browned on both sides, just a few minutes on each side.
 Do not crowd the pan; cook in batches if your pan is not large enough to hold all the slices at once.

-- Variations include substituting buttermilk for regular milk; omitting the egg; seasoning the crumbs with Cajun spices, cayenne pepper, garlic, or hot pepper sauce; and mixing all the ingredients together to make a batter to coat the tomatoes rather than dredging through the flour, milk and the crumbs separately.
+- Mixing all the ingredients to make a batter to coat the tomatoes rather than dredging through the flour, milk and the crumbs separately.

 As you’d expect, green tomatoes have a less mature taste than the red kind, with a hint of sweetness.
 Some people think they taste somewhat like zucchini.